tournepivoine/shinpokered-fr/README.md

   - Minor tweaks to the Rival's object data in various maps
   - Added nop after halt commands (safety prevention for a rare processor bug)
   - Fixed a coordinate typo in pokemon tower left by gamefreak
+  - Fixed an issue with the silph co 11f elevator doors
+  - Can no longer walk up to 4 steps with a fainted team
   - Water warps in seafoam island 4 & 5 are now scripted movement
   - Fixed a bug in the GetName: function that treated lists over 195 entries as item lists
-  - Can Fly and Teleport out of maps using the Forest tileset
+  - You can Fly and Teleport out of maps with the forest tileset
   - Fixed a grass tile in the Forest tileset not counting for encouner generation
   - Fixed input priority on menus
   - Fixed A-button input priority on the left side of the scrolling pokedex list